 GANs are implicit generative models learned via a competition between a generator network $G_\theta$ and a discriminator network $D_\phi$.
 The generator network $G_\theta$ produces samples from a probability distribution $p_{model}(x)$.
-The discriminator $D_\phi(x)$ attempts to distinguish whether an input value $x$ is real (came from the training data) or fake (came from the generator).
+The discriminator $D_\phi(x)$ attempts to distinguish whether an input value $x$ is real (training data) or generated.
 Mathematically, the GAN objective can be formulated as a minimax game

-GANs originally were use with continuous data like images.
-This is because the training procedure relied on backpropagation through the discriminator into the generator.
-Discrete (sequential) data require an alternative approach. \citet{yu2017seqgan} estimate the gradient to the generator via REINFORCE policy gradients \cite{williams1992simple}.
+GANs were first proposed for continuous domains since their training procedure differentiates through the discriminator into the generator.
+However, modeling text, which is both discrete and typically modeled sequentially requires a challenging adaptation for GANs which, in their original formulation, were built upon ``one-shot'' continuous data.
+Discrete (sequential) data require an alternative approach. \cite{yu2017seqgan} estimate the gradient to the generator via REINFORCE policy gradients \citep{williams1992simple}.
 In their formulation, the discriminator evaluates full sequences.
-Therefore, to provide error attribution earlier for incomplete sequences and to reduce the variance of gradients they perform $k$ Monte-Carlo rollouts until the sentence is completed.
+Therefore, to provide error attribution earlier for incomplete sequences and to reduce the variance of gradients, they perform $k$ Monte-Carlo rollouts until the sentence is completed.

-\citet{yu2017seqgan} advertise their model using two tasks which we argue (with hindsight) are flawed.
+\cite{yu2017seqgan} advertise their model using two tasks which we argue (with hindsight) are flawed.
 First, they introduce a synthetic evaluation procedure where the underlying data distribution $P$ is known and can be queried.
-By representing $P$ with an LSTM (referred to as an oracle in the literature) they directly compute the likelihood of samples drawn from a generative model $G_{\theta}$.
-The problem is they benchmark models against each other on this likelihood alone, i.e., the diagnostic is completely blind to diversity.
+By representing $P$ with an LSTM (referred to as an oracle in the literature), they directly compute the likelihood of samples drawn from a generative model $G_{\theta}$.
+The issue is that they benchmark models against each other on this likelihood alone, i.e., the diagnostic is entirely blind to diversity.
 For example, a model that always outputs the same highly likely sequence would easily outperform other potentially superior models.
-For real data, there was no agreed upon metric to evaluate the quality of unconditional NLG at the time.
-This led the authors to propose a new metric, \textit{Corpus-level BLEU}, which computes the fraction of n-grams in a sample that appear in a reference corpus.
+For real data, there was no agreed-upon metric to evaluate the quality of unconditional NLG at the time.
+This led the authors to propose a new metric, \textit{Corpus-level BLEU}, which computes the fraction of n-grams in a sample that appears in a reference corpus.
 Again, this metric is agnostic to diversity.
 Generating a single good sentence over and over will give a perfect BLEU score.